precice/calculix-adapter/docs/adapter-calculix-pastix-build.md

 ## Downloading CalculiX source

 This guide assumes Calculix's source code is in the user's home folder `/home/user_name`, with the alias `~`.
 If you don't want to follow this convention, you may have to adapt slightly the instructions below.
-Donwload can be done on command line:
+Download can be done on command line:

 ```bash
     cd ~ && wget http://www.dhondt.de/ccx_2.17.src.tar.bz2